FaceBook

 What is Behavioral Targeting?

-Behavioral targeting is a marketing method that tracks and analyzes users’ online behavior to send personalized emails.
-It considers browsing activity, past purchases, shopping habits, and engagement levels in previous interactions.
+Behavioral targeting is a digital marketing strategy that uses data about a user’s online actions to send personalized, relevant ads and content.(send personalized emails, SMS , notifications etc ).
+It considers all the online activities like browsing activity, past purchases, shopping habits, and engagement levels in previous interactions.

 What is Target Behavior?